wanman/mailcow/README.md

 ./install.sh
 ```
 Just be patient and confirm every step by pressing [ENTER] or [CTRL-C] to interrupt the installation.
+If you run into problems, try to locate the error with "inst_debug" enabled in your configuration.
+Please contact me when you need help or found a bug.

 More debugging is about to come.
 Though everything should work as intended.